 Basic Business Concepts for the Prospective Entrepreneur: Production Factors as Resources Needed When Starting an Enterprise - The Enterprise, Its Establishment and The Sectors- Profit and Other Objectives of an Entrepreneur - Informal and Formal Enterprises - Form of Enterprise for A Small Business - The Business Environment.
-Entrepreneurship and Entrepreneurial Skills: Definitions of an Entrepreneur - The Relationship between Entrepreneurship and Small Business Management - Key Characteristics of Successful Entrepreneurs - Entrepreneurial
+Entrepreneurship and Entrepreneurial Skills: Definitions of an trepreneur - The Relationship between Entrepreneurship and Small Business nagement - Key Characteristics of Successfulle Enterprendents admitted the present the Police of Successfulle Enterprendents admitted the present the Police of Successfulle Enterprendents admitted the Police of Successfulle Enterprendents and Small Business (COMBATORE | INDIA 11s.